 You will be considered to be engaging in business activity where you are working for a business in which you have a financial or other significant beneficial interest in a capacity other than as an employee, for example, setting up a business as a sole trader or under a partnership arrangement and that business is either trading or establishing a trading presence.

-If you have made an application for leave to remain under the Start-up route, you will be allowed to develop the idea while in the UK under the Tier 4 visa and awaiting the decision on your application.
+If you have made an application for leave to remain under the Start-up route, you will be allowed to develop the idea while in the UK under your student visa and await the decision on your application.

-Importantly, you will not be able to start trading with the Tier 4 visa.
+Importantly, you will not be able to start trading while you are in the UK with a student visa.
 You must first await the decision on your Start Up visa application.

-The main purpose of the Tier 4 visa route is for students to come to the UK to undertake a course of study.
+The main purpose of the student route is for students to come to the UK to undertake a course of study.
 Where you are permitted to work, the intention is that this should be to supplement your income through employment whilst studying.

 As such, there are limits on the number of hours you can work, depending for example on the type of course you are participating in.